pyrocko/kite/doc/source/spool.rst

 Quadtree
 --------

 The :class:`~kite.Quadtree` subsamples the InSAR displacement in order to have a reduced and thus more manageable dataset for modelling.
-The whole :class:`~kite.Quadtree` and is built upon initialisation an instance, the tree consists of :class:`~kite.quadtree.QuadNode` s, a state or slice of the tree is denoted as :attr:`~kite.Quadtree.leafs`.
+The tree consists of :class:`~kite.quadtree.QuadNode` s, a state or slice of the tree is denoted as :attr:`~kite.Quadtree.leafs`.

 Four parameters characterize the quadtree and when a :class:`~kite.quadtree.QuadNode` is split: